 The road accessible DD Property is close to rail, power and a local workforce, and is located approximately 35 km southwest of Cranbrook, British Columbia.
-The property is comprised of the DD claims, 440 ha of land, that PJX optioned from Doug Anderson (50%) and David Pighin (50%), and the DD Extension Claims, 1900 hectares (ha) of land owned by PJX.
-In 2016, PJX granted Teck Resources Limited (Teck) an option to acquire up to a 75% interest in the DD property (see terms below).
+The property is comprised of the DD claims, 2340 ha of land, that PJX owns 100% of the mineral rights, subject to a 2% Net Smelter Return (NSR) to Doug Anderson (1%) and David Pighin (1%).

 The DD Property is also located approximately 120 km east of Teck’s Trail Metallurgical Complex that produced some 8 million tonnes of zinc, 9 million tonnes of lead, and over 285 million ounces of silver from processing Sullivan Mine concentrate.
 The Sullivan Mine produced concentrate for over 90 years before being closed in 2001.